alexmacarthur/gatsby-source-dropbox-paper/README.md

 ```

 ### Querying for Data
-You can use the following GraphQL parameters to pull specific data into your pages.
-This plugin purely deals with pulling the data -- not parsing any of it for display.
-For example, if your documents are written in Markdown, you'll need to convert it to HTML yourself after pulling.
+You can use the following GraphQL fields to pull raw data into your pages.

 ```graphql
 {